fastapi/typer/docs/tutorial/splitting-apps.md

 ### Main Module (`main.py`)

 The main module will be the entry point of the application.
 It will import the version module and the users module.

+/// tip

 We'll see how to implement the user module in the next section.

+///

 {* docs_src/splitting_apps/main.py hl[8,9] *}

 In this module, we import the `version` and `users` modules and add them to the main app using `add_typer`.

-For the `users` module, we specify the name as `users` to group the commands under the `users` namespace.
+For the `users` module, we specify the name as `users` to group the commands under the `users` sub-command.

+Notice that we didn't add a name for the `version_app` Typer app.
+Because of this, Typer will add the commands (just one in this case) declared in the `version_app` directly at the top level.
+So, there will be a top-level `version` sub-command.

+But for `users`, we add a name `"users"`, this way those commands will be under the sub-command `users` instead of at the top level.
+So, there will be a `users add` and `users delete` sub-sub-commands. 😅

+/// tip

+If you want a command to group the included commands in a sub-app, add a name.

+If you want to include the commands from a sub-app directly at the top level, don't add a name, or set it to `None`. 🤓

+///

 Let's now create the `users` module with the `add` and `delete` commands.